Skip to main content

 An exquisite choices of food that you must try in Sagada province.

 • Pinikpikan.
 A chicken soup dish from people of Cordillera mountain region.
 The live native chicken is killed by beating a stick slowly until it is dead.
 This method produced blood to its flesh that improves the flavour of the cooked chicken.
-It is served with ginger and vegetables such as sayote, celery, etc.
+It is served with ginger, and vegetables such as sayote, celery, etc.

 • Smoked Tapa or Itag or Etag.
 The locals have a traditional method of preserving pork, through salting and smoking.
 This dish below is served in The Log Cabin which is famous for their smoked ham.